The neutral color palette is used for typography and most backgrounds.

 The format of the name is: [property][role][variant][state], where:

-property is a UI entity the token will be aplied to, such as background or border.
+property is a UI entity the token will be applied to, such as background or border.

 role describes the intention behind the token.